rafikmalek68/myslideshow/readme.txt

  - Image slides
  - Responsive
  - Place it anywhere on your website
- - Change setting from general setting page
+ - Change setting from slide setting
+ - Add shortcode on post or page

 === Installation ===